didx-xyz/aries-cloudapi-python/helm/acapy-test/README.md

-# Aca-Py Test Helm Chart
+# acapy-cloud Test Helm Chart

-A Helm chart for deploying AcaPy Cloud containerized tests in a Kubernetes environment.
+A Helm chart for deploying acapy-cloud containerized tests in a Kubernetes environment.

 ## Overview

-This Helm chart deploys a test environment for AcaPy Cloud, facilitating automated testing through pytest.
+This Helm chart deploys a test environment for acapy-cloud, facilitating automated testing through pytest.
 It supports both standard test runs and regression testing scenarios.

 ## Prerequisites